adgpta/NuCLear/README.md

 6. Select which models to train.
 7. Save model when prompted.

-The model saved is a structure containining the trained models.
+The file saved is a structure containining the trained models.
 'ClassDef' contains information about datasets used for training and 'TrainedModels' shows the names of the models that are trained. 'trainedNet' contains the trained classifiers, accuracy, test set and prediction sets.
 For more details, refer to the publication.

 ### _Cell type classification_
 #### Classification Module:
 Add input file directory containing the feature extraction csvs from pyradiomics feature extraction script.
 Batch processes all csvs from pyradiomics feature extraction in inputFileDir.
 SynthVer specifies the model to be used for classification which depends on the training dataset (Original dataset (Orig) or Synthesized dataset (Synth9))

 #### MATLAB

-- Add folder containing all scripts to MATLAB path.
-Add folders containing trained models.
+1. Add folder containing all scripts and previously saved models to MATLAB path.
-- Run NuCLearClassificationModule.m.
+2. Run NuCLearClassificationModule.m.
+3. Select model to use for classification.
+4. Specify path to input directory containing csvs extracted via PyRadiomics.
+5. Select training model. _(Optional: Only for multiple models save in a single file)_.

+The results are exported in the input directory in a folder named as "NuCLear[modelname][datestamp]".
+Within the folder are the raw predictions for each classifier for each nuclei, cleaned predictions and final results.